 Near the cross of Jesus stood his mother and his mother’s sister, Mary the wife of Clopas, and Mary of Magdala.
 Seeing his mother and the disciple whom he loved standing near her, Jesus said to his mother, “Woman, this is your son.”
 Then to the disciple he said, “This is your mother.”
 And from that hour the disciple took her into his home.
 (Jn 19:25-27, NJB)

 In the gospel, when Jesus speaks to or about someone, he is not necessarily speaking to or about that person alone.
 More often than not, he is addressing or referring to all his followers.
 For example, at the Last Supper, when he broke the bread and said, “Take and eat; this is my body” (Mt 26:26, NIV), he was not giving the instruction only to the twelve apostles gathered together in the upper room.
 When he commanded, “Love your neighbor as yourself” (Mt 22:39, NIV), by “neighbor” he meant much more than the person living next door.

 In the pronouncement, “Woman, this is your son”, “this” beloved disciple represented all whom Mary would be invited to look after as son or daughter.
 Similarly, “This is your mother,” was an injunction for all to take Mary as mother.

 How do we go about taking Mary as our mother?

 Now Jesus’ mother and brothers came to see him, but they were not able to get near him because of the crowd.
 Someone told him, “Your mother and brothers are standing outside, wanting to see you.”

-That is, we become Jesus’ brothers and sisters by listening to God’s word and carrying it out; and by taking Jesus as brother, we automatically have Mary for mother.
+That is, we become Jesus’ brothers and sisters by listening to God’s word and carrying it out; and with Jesus as brother, his Mother is our mother too.